Nazlizamanian/network-programming/README.md

 ### Description
 A basic program that enables two users to engage in a simplified Rock, Paper and Scissors game through a network connection.
 One user can act as the server, while the other can be the client.
 The server is first intalized in order for the client to make a connection.
 Then they take turns making moves and determine the winner based on the game's rules.
 The game continues until one player accumulates 10 points, and the overall winner is declared.

+## Lab 6
+### Description
+This code is a simple Python program that creates a basic HTTP server.
+It listens on a port and responds to incoming HTTP requests with a simple HTML page that displays the client's request.

 ## Lab 7
 ### Description